 less than five years in all of the jurisdictions where you hold a current license

-- submit copies of other jurisdictions’ marriage and family therapy licensing law, rules and regulations, and
+- submit copies of or links to other jurisdictions’ marriage and family therapy licensing law, rules and regulations, and

-- arrange for the Board office to receive an official score transfer sent directly to the Board office from the Interstate Reporting Service.
+- have an official score transfer sent directly to the Board office from the Interstate Reporting Service.
 To request a score transfer, see www.amftrb.org.

-When you submit other jurisdictions’ marriage and family therapy law and regulations as required by the table above, the Board will review the documents to compare the licensure requirements in the other jurisdiction(s) to Delaware’s licensure requirements.
+When you provide other jurisdictions’ marriage and family therapy law and regulations as required by the table above, the Board will review and compare the licensure requirements to Delaware’s.
 If the Board determines that none of the other jurisdictions’ requirements are substantially similar to those of Delaware, you will be asked to provide documentation of your counseling education and experience.
 The Board will then consider you for licensure by examination.
 If you do not meet the requirements for licensure by examination either, you may apply for the Associate Counselor license.